 AM: Pipeline Road FULL DAY (20 minutes from Canopy Tower)

-After a hearty breakfast at the Tower, we will board our open-air “Rainfomobile” and head to the world-famous Pipeline Road!
-Before we arrive at Pipeline, we will make a stop at the Ammo Ponds along the way to scan the grassy roadsides for Tropical Buckeye, Queen, Glassy-winged Skipper, Cassius Blue, Golden White, White Yellow, Bordered Patch, Pompeius Skipper, Banded Longwing, Mimosa and Yellow-rimmed skippers.
+After a hearty breakfast at the Tower, we will board one of our open-air vehicles and head to the world-famous Pipeline Road!
+Before we arrive at Pipeline, we will make a stop at the Ammo Ponds along the way to scan the grassy roadsides for Tropical Buckeye, Queen, Glassy-winged Skipper, Cassius Blue, Golden White, White Yellow, Bordered Patch, Pompeius Skipper, Banded Longwing, Mimosa and Yellow-rimmed Skippers.
 Not far from Ammo Ponds, Pipeline Road extends 17 kilometers through Soberania National Park on the Caribbean slope.
-Pipeline Road is renown as a bird-watcher’s paradise, but the mature secondary forest also houses an incredible array of other wildlife.
-We will search for forest and understory butterflies in this lowland rainforest.
-Common and Menelaus morphos patrol the wide gravel road, while Ruby-spotted Swallowtail, Apricot Sulphur, Pale-clubbed and Sky-blue hairstreaks, Periander, Barne’s, Shaus’, and Irenea metalmarks, Guyanan Sarota, Straight-lined Theope, Idae Tigerwing, Pale-banded and Eunice crescents, Iphiclus Sister, East-Mexican Banner, Two-eyed Eighty-Eight, Whitened Bluewing, Red and Variable crackers, Many-banded Daggerwing, Terrestrial Satyr, Long-tailed Flasher, Broad Banded-Skipper and the stunning Glorious Blue-Skipper will be targets.
-Longwing (Heliconius spp.) butterflies are well represented here, and we will hope to find Doris, Sara, Erato and Cydno longwings.
+Pipeline Road is renowned as a bird-watcher’s paradise, but the mature secondary forest also houses an incredible array of other wildlife.
+We will search for forest and understory butterflies in this lowland rainforest habitat.
+Common and Menelaus Morphos patrol the wide gravel road, while Ruby-spotted Swallowtail, Apricot Sulphur, Pale-clubbed and Sky-blue Hairstreaks, Periander, Barne’s, Shaus’, and Irenea Metalmarks, Guyanan Sarota, Straight-lined Theope, Idae Tigerwing, Pale-banded and Eunice Crescents, Iphiclus Sister, East-Mexican Banner, Two-eyed Eighty-Eight, Whitened Bluewing, Red and Variable Crackers, Many-banded Daggerwing, Terrestrial Satyr, Long-tailed Flasher, Broad Banded-Skipper and the stunning Glorious Blue-Skipper will be targets.
+Longwing (Heliconius spp.) butterflies are well represented here, and we will hope to find Doris, Sara, Erato and Cydno Longwings.
 If we’re lucky, we’ll spot a Pale Owl-Butterfly roosting low on a vertical tree trunk in the understory.
 To maximize our time at this fantastic location, we will have a picnic lunch in this beautiful forest and continue searching for butterflies in the afternoon!
 DINNER at CANOPY TOWER

 AM: Metropolitan Natural Park (30 minutes from Canopy Tower)

 Before heading out for Metropolitan Natural Park in Panama City this morning, it is a good idea to see what butterflies can be found in the windows of the Canopy Tower, as some of the crepuscular butterflies enter the tower during dawn and dusk and sit on the windows around the dining room.
-Common Phanus, Split-banded and Narrow-banded owl-butterflies, Tricolored Metalmark, White-patched Emesis, White-posted Metalmark and Cramer’s Satyr often find themselves inside the Tower, a great opportunity to see these butterflies up close!
+Common Phanus, Split-banded and Narrow-banded Owl-Butterflies, Tricolored Metalmark, White-patched Emesis, White-posted Metalmark and Cramer’s Satyr often find themselves inside the Tower, providing great opportunities to see these butterflies up close!

-The drier forests and open areas of Metro Park offer species like Tiger Mimic-Queen, Hermes Satyr, Tropical Buckeye, Erato Longwing, Emerald-patched Cattleheart, Great White Longtail, Stigma Skipper, Uzza and Thamyra satyrs, Polydamas Swallowtail, Blue-gray Satyr, Lasus Metalmark, Statira Sulphur, Panna Skipper, Tropical Checkered-Skipper, Whitened Crescent and Brown, Plain and Great White longtails are just some of the butterflies we will look for today.
+The drier forests and open areas of Metro Park offer species like Tiger Mimic-Queen, Hermes Satyr, Tropical Buckeye, Erato Longwing, Emerald-patched Cattleheart, Great White Longtail, Stigma Skipper, Uzza and Thamyra Satyrs, Polydamas Swallowtail, Blue-gray Satyr, Lasus Metalmark, Statira Sulphur, Panna Skipper, Tropical Checkered-Skipper, Whitened Crescent and Brown, Plain and Great White Longtails, among others.
 The park offers a variety of habitats to explore, so our list here could be extensive!
 We will head back to the Tower for lunch.
 LUNCH AT CANOPY TOWER.